Zen-CVL/CVL-OT-ChatDKG/README.md

 # CanvasLand OriginTrail MetaChatDKG
 > CanvasLand OriginTrail MetaChatDKG (CVL-OT-MetaChatDKG) UnitySDK by CanvasLand.

-CVL-OT-MetaChatDKG is designed to be extensible, providing developers and DKG builders with a framework to integrate their own knowledge assets into the metaverse.
 The open-source CVL-UnitySDK includes the following:
 - Call DKG API
 - Retrieve ChatDKG knowledge assets information